Chapter 14

 "[17] … God's temple is sacred, and you are that temple."

-In addition to each one of us being a temple of God filled with the Holy Spirit, the Bible also teaches us that we are also collectively being built into a Holy Temple of God.
+In addition to each one of us being a temple of God the Holy Spirit, the Bible also teaches us that we are also collectively being built into a Holy Temple of God.
 To see this, consider,

 Ephesians 2:19-22